 In February 2000, our board of directors authorized a distribution of one preferred share purchase right, or Right, for each outstanding share of common stock under a shareholder rights plan.
 This distribution was made to all holders of record of the common stock on March 31, 2000.
 Each Right entitles the registered holder to purchase from us one one-hundredth of a share of Series B junior participating preferred stock, par value \$0.01 per share, or Preferred Shares, at a price of \$60.00 per one one-hundredth of a Preferred Share, or Purchase Price, subject to adjustment as provided in the rights agreement.
 The Rights expire on March 5, 2010, unless we extend the expiration date or the Right is redeemed or exchanged earlier.
 The Rights are attached to each share of common stock.
-The Rights are generally exercisable only if a person or group becomes the beneficial owner of 17% or more of the outstanding common stock or announces a tender offer for 17% or more of the outstanding common stock, or Acquiring Person.
+The Rights are generally exercisable only if a person or group becomes the beneficial owner of 17% or more of the outstanding common stock, or Acquiring Person.
 In the event that a person or group becomes an Acquiring Person, each holder of a Right, excluding the Acquiring Person, will have the right to receive, upon exercise, common stock having a market value equal to two times the Purchase Price of the Preferred Shares.